jotpowers/Personal-Growth/writing/jotism.md

 1. "I always use hyperbole."
 1. "My pain tolerance is writing checks my body can't cash."
 1. "The more you have to explain a metric, the worse it is."
+1. "From 30,000 feet every problem looks simple to solve."

 ## Reactions
 * Felipe: "@Jot - I actually googled "masochism app" until I realized it was sarcasm"